'The Retrospective Is Going to Be Damning’: NY Gov. Slams CDC Over Coronavirus

 New York Gov. Andrew Cuomo on Wednesday slammed the federal government’s response to the outbreak of the 2019 novel coronavirus, which has infected at least 108 people in suburban New Rochelle alone, claiming that when officials someday look back on the nation’s actions, “the retrospective is going to be damning.”

 “When they do the retrospective on this one, they are going to say, ‘Why did it take the United States so long to bring up the testing capacity?’
 We knew this was happening in November and December.
-We watched China,” said Cuomo.
+We watched China,” said Cuomo on The TODAY Show.
 “The retrospective is going to be damning.”

 Cuomo was just one of several local and state leaders who have called on the Centers for Disease Control and Prevention to improve access to testing, and to point fingers at the federal government for its alleged shortcomings in the response to the deadly outbreak that originated in China’s Hubei province and city of Wuhan in December.